Andy-J-marshall/stanningley-bowls/README.md

 # Updates required at end of each calendar year

-Update the `teamDetails.py` script with the updated list of players, traitorPlayers, duplicateTeamMemberNames and teamDays.
+Update the `teamDetails.py` script with the updated list of players, traitorPlayers, duplicatePlayerNames and teamDays.

 Create a directory for the new year in the `/bowlsnetReports`.

-Update the `teamDetails.py` script: deduplicateNames, otherTeams, otherDuplicatePlayers and otherLeagues (any leagues added to `teamDays` will need to be removed from here).
+Update the `teamDetails.py` script: deduplicateNames, otherTeams, and otherLeagues (any leagues added to `teamDays` will need to be removed from here).

 If entering a new league, make sure the `bowls.py` script will still work e.g. different scoring methods, or different number of players in a team might cause issues.